What is EB-5?

 Thank you for your interest in Jay Peak and our EB-5 Program.
 Jay Peak has been the cornerstone project of the Vermont Regional Center since the Regional Center's creation in 1997.

-The State of Vermont is the only designated Regional Center in the United States that is owned, operated and supervised by a government department within the State and the Vermont Agency of Commerce and Community Development (VACCD).
+The State of Vermont is one of only two designated Regional Centers in the United States that is owned, operated and supervised by a government department.
 This close working relationship has helped Jay Peak and the State of Vermont build projects that have resulted in job creation, economic growth, green card issuance and investment benefits to our partners, a true win-win-win relationship for all involved.

 Emigrating to the United States via the EB-5 Visa allows you and your family to live, work or retire anywhere within the United States.
 It allows a person and his or her immediate family to obtain a green card (live permanently in the US) by investing in an enterprise that creates jobs for US citizens.
 The minimum amount of money to invest is $500,000 if you invest in a rural or high unemployment area.
 The EB-5 immigrant investor visa attracts foreign capital into the USA and creates jobs for American workers.